vegarkarlsen/dotfiles/README.md

 I currently uses the patched MesloLGS NF font from powerlevel10k.
 The font can be downloaded direclty from the [powerlevel10k-project](https://github.com/romkatv/powerlevel10k?tab=readme-ov-file#meslo-nerd-font-patched-for-powerlevel10k) on github.

-## TODO:
+## Notes
-- Better structure on zsh config files.
+ - Gnome shell- and gtk themes currelty need to be set manually